Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

-Each function (pair) is abstracted in isolation (yielding abstracted function code), which means that the same IDs can be reused across functions without impacting our machine translation approach.
-Thus, ID references are not preserved across functions (e.g., \texttt{V\_1} may refer to two different variable names from one function to another), which is key to reduce vocabulary size.
-For example, the name of the first function called in any pair is replaced with the ID \texttt{F\_1}, regardless of the original function name.
+Each function (pair) is abstracted in isolation to yield an abstracted function code, \ie same IDs can be reused across functions without impacting \our.
+ID references are not preserved across functions, e.g., \texttt{V\_1} may refer to two different variable names from one function to another.
+This is the key to reduce the vocabulary size, \eg the name of the first function called in any pair is replaced with the ID \texttt{F\_1}, regardless of its original name.

-In case of vulnerable functions, The before-fix copy is abstracted first and then the after-fix copy.
-The IDs are shared between the two copies (before-fix and after-fix) of the functions and new IDs are generated only for newly found \emph{Function} names, \emph{Type} names, \emph{Variable} names, and \emph{String Literals}.
+In the case of vulnerable functions, the before-fix copy is abstracted first and then the after-fix copy.
+IDs are shared between the two copies (before-fix and after-fix) of the functions and new IDs are generated only when new (\emph{Function}, \emph{Type}, \emph{Variable}) names and \emph{String Literals} are found.

-Finally, any abstracted function code is rearranged in a single sentence to represent a sequence of space-separated entities (the representation supported by the machine translator).
-The sequences generated from vulnerable (before-fix), fixed (after-fix) and non-vulnerable functions are named vulnerable, fixed and non-vulnerable sequences, respectively.
-To limit the computation cost involved when training the translator, large sequences are split into multiple sequences of no more than \textit{50} tokens each.
+The abstracted code is rearranged in a single sentence to represent a sequence of space-separated entities, which is the representation supported by the machine translator.
+Sequences generated from vulnerable (before-fix), fixed (after-fix), and unchanged functions are named vulnerable, fixed, and unchanged sequences, respectively.
+In these settings, fixed and unchanged sequences represent non-vulnerable cases.
+To limit the computation cost involved in training the translator, large sequences are split into multiple sequences of no more than \textit{50} tokens each.